Memorandum of Understanding

 MOUs are widely used across multiple contexts.
 In government and nonprofit sectors, MOUs formalize inter-agency cooperation, grant relationships, and public-private partnerships without the formality of a full contractual agreement.
 In business, MOUs are commonly used during the preliminary stages of mergers and acquisitions, joint ventures, technology transfers, and strategic alliances to document agreed-upon principles before the parties invest in negotiating a definitive agreement.
 The letter of intent (LOI) and term sheet serve similar functions, with the choice of instrument often depending on industry convention and the complexity of the proposed transaction.

 A well-drafted MOU should clearly identify the parties, describe the proposed collaboration or transaction, set forth the key business terms that have been agreed upon, establish a timeline for negotiating a definitive agreement, and explicitly state which provisions are binding and which are non-binding.
 Including provisions for exclusivity (preventing the parties from negotiating with competitors during a specified period) and break-up fees can protect parties who invest significant time and resources in negotiations.
-When the MOU leads to a formal agreement, the terms may be incorporated into a service agreement, master service agreement, or other definitive contract.
+When the MOU leads to a formal agreement, the terms may be incorporated into a service agreement builder, create your master service agreement, or other definitive contract.

 Why You Need a Memorandum of Understanding